TrentBrown/vagrant-kali/README.md

 You can also download the [packer-boxes](https://github.com/SocialGeeks/packer-boxes) repository and [follow the instructions](https://github.com/SocialGeeks/packer-boxes/blob/master/README.md) to create vagrant base boxes and add them to your library.

-## Start arch-patsy with vagrant
+## Start kali with vagrant

 The 'vagrant up' command will import the kali base image into VirtualBox and then run the post configuration specified in the Vagrantfile.
-Use 'vagrant ssh' to ssh into arch-patsy.
+Use 'vagrant ssh' to ssh into kali.
 XForwarding is configured and working.
 The Vagrantfile will open the VirtualBox console in full screen.
 You can login with root/toor.

 	vagrant up